 Interesting Read: See how Reishi mushrooms promote hormonal balance.

 Compared to an unripe banana, a ripe one will offer more easily accessible energy in the form of natural sugars.
 Instead of being green, they should be freckled and yellow.
 Ripe bananas have already transformed their starch into natural sugars, and your body can quickly convert them into fuel.

 8. Plain Old Water

-Instead of going to the office vending machine, you should probably go to the water cooler if you start dozing off at your desk in the middle of the day.
+Instead of going to the office vending machine and getting unhealthy pick-me-up snacks, you should probably go to the water cooler if you start dozing off at your desk in the middle of the day.

 9. Say Cottage Cheese